afetit/fetal-mri-segmentation/README.md

 - the list of output file names (bdn_out_names.cfg).
 Again, each entry here should correspond to a line in the list of scans; you will need to edit this list.

 You'll also need
 - the ROI mask configuration file (roi.cfg).
 This is a list of brain masks within which tissue segmentation will be carried out.
-This should be the segmentation output from the previous step, which can found in the 'predictions' directory.
+This needs to be the final segmentation output from the previous step, which can found in the 'predictions' directory.